derby-developers/api_doc/source/index.html.md

 `https://sandbox-stream.derbygames.com/chat`

-# Application and User Authentication
+# App & User Authentication

 The Authorization header on a request identifies both the application and the user token that the request applies to.
 All requests always have a application token, and any request that acts on a user account must have a bearer token as well.